 Another surprising fact about stick sharpeners is that they will probably last your entire life, and if you buy your sticks from Spyderco, they’ll give you an instruction book and DVD showing A to Z on using their sharpening sticks.

-Using Whetstone Also a Great Way
+Using Whetstone Is Also A Great Way

 Whetstone is another favorite option to sharpen your chef knives.
 It’s a human-made stone in a rectangular shape that can sharpen ceramic knives or almost any type of knife.
 This sharpener also comes with two sides- fine-grind and coarse-grind side.